 11. They Take Calculated Risks.

-Without some risk, there is limited chance of success.
-Wise people take risks in support of their goals, without endangering themselves or harming others.
+Without some risk, there is a limited chance of success.
+Wise people take risks in support of their goals without endangering themselves or harming others.
 Most great stories about entrepreneurial success started with someone taking a chance.

 12. They Make the Most of Their Relationships.

 Wise people understand and revere the power of networking.
-They don’t shy away from asking advice of successful friends and family members, and they share their successes with others.
+They don’t shy away from asking successful friends and family members’ advice, and they share their successes with others.
 Wise people continue to learn and increase their base of knowledge, and they know this is significantly impacted by the relationships they cultivate.